trueos/pcbsd/docs/desktops.rst

 FVWM
 ====

-`FVWM <http://fvwm.org/>`_ is a powerful and highly configurable desktop window manager for the X Window system.
+The `FVWM window manager <http://fvwm.org/>`_ is powerful and highly configurable.
 It supports any number of virtual desktops, each divided into multiple pages.
 It also supports side title bars, including vertical text.

 When you install FVWM on PC-BSD®, it also installs `FVWM-Crystal <http://gna.org/projects/fvwm-crystal/>`_.
 Both window managers will be added to the login menu.